Bridget Ziegler: Early life and career

 Bridget McGrath was born in Schaumburg, Illinois to Eileen Marie and Kevin Norman McGrath as the youngest of three children, and raised in Wheaton, Illinois and Fort Gratiot, Michigan.
-She attended classes at two junior colleges and a state university, but left to begin selling fashionable handbags and later, insurance.
+She attended classes at two junior colleges and a state university, but left to begin selling handbags and, later, insurance.
 She became politically active after marriage to Republican politician Christian Ziegler and changing her political affiliation as a registered Democrat to Republican after she began dating him around 2010.

 In June 2014, Governor Rick Scott appointed Ziegler to fill a vacancy on the Sarasota County School Board.
 She was elected to a four-year term in November 2014 and reelected in 2018 and 2022.
 Her candidacy was endorsed by Governor Ron DeSantis.

 Ziegler co-founded Moms for Liberty in 2021, but left the organization later that year.
 When the Southern Poverty Law Center labeled Moms for Liberty as an "anti-government extremist group", Ziegler described the label as "reckless".

 Following the 2022 election, the Sarasota County School Board shifted from a 3–2 liberal-leaning majority to a 4–1 conservative super-majority and several controversies ensued.

 In September 2022, Ziegler accepted a position with the Leadership Institute.
 In December 2023, at their request, she resigned from the Leadership Institute because of details she revealed during the investigation resulting from allegations of sexual assault by her husband that were made by a woman who had engaged in a three-way sexual relationship with the Zieglers.